safaris since 1995

 Highlights of the Selinda Trail

-- The 320 000 acre private Selinda Reserve is an excellent spot for wildlife.
-Species include elephant, buffalo, sable and roan antelope and African painted wild dog.
+- 320 000 acre private Selinda Reserve is packed with wildlife with elephant, buffalo, sable and roan antelope and African painted wild dog

-- Meals are freshly cooked and served around the camp fire.
+- enjoy freshly cooked meals around the camp fire

 When is the best time to do the canoe trail?